We love new projects!

 As a Parent/Guardian I will:

 1. Monitor attendance and work.
-See that my child attends daily We understand that she/he needs to earn 6 credits per year, and if s/he is not on track there will be meetings with the parent/guardians, advisor team.
+See that my child attends daily.
+We understand that she/he is encouraged to earn 6 credits per year, and if s/he is not on track there will be meetings with the parent/guardians, advisor team.

 2. Communicate with staff, staying aware of what my child is learning and how (s)he is progressing.
 E-mail or call an advisor promptly if I have concerns or suggestions about my child’s progress.

 3. Support the school; meetings, help with field trips, and volunteer my time and talents when feasible.

 4. Encourage learners to be respectful of staff and learners, including cultural and religious differences in the HF Empower community.

 1. Assist learners in the project process and in learning required skills.

 2. Provide an orderly, caring environment: Help provide a safe, orderly and purposeful process for learning, show that I care about my learners, have high expectations for learners, myself, and other staff members.